lifeisstillgood/softwaremind/docs/index.rst

 Which in 1995 was *prescient*.

 But it turned out that was not what young people were doing.
-It was what software literate young people with access to fixed line internet were doing.
+It was what softeare literate young people with access to fixed line internet were doing.

 The rule should have been, and still is, if you want to understand how